Bodega Marine Laboratory Program

 See also Biological Sciences, Bodega Marine Laboratory Program.

-This integrated program offers students a multidisciplinary understanding of coastal ecosystems through intensive, hands on courses taught at Bodega Marine Laboratory.
-The program offers students three sequences of instruction with up to 10 units in each.
-Two sequences occur during the first Summer Session dates and one sequence in the second Summer Session dates.
+This integrated program offers students a multidisciplinary understanding of coastal ecosystems through intensive, hands on lab and field courses taught at Bodega Marine Laboratory.
 Applications are due April 15.

 For more course detail, see full description under appropriate academic department listing or http://bml.ucdavis.edu/.